MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modernize-classic-team-site.md

 description: "Learn about enabling communication site experience on classic team sites."
 ---

+# Enable modern communication site experience in classic team sites
 A SharePoint communication site is a great tool for sharing information with others in your organization.
 You can share news, reports, statuses, and other information in a visually compelling format.
 Now, any classic team site can have this capability too.
-With a simple powershell execution, all of your classic team sites can enjoy the features of modern communication sites.
+With the execution of a simple PowerShell cmdlet, your classic team site can enjoy the features of modern communication sites.

 > [!NOTE]
 > "Some functionality is introduced gradually to organizations that have set up the [targeted release for entire organization options in Microsoft 365](https://support.office.com/en-us/article/3b3adfa4-1777-4ff0-b606-fb8732101f47).
 This means that you may not yet see this feature."